alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - The requirements are not clearly visible, a skill tree would be better
 - Did not get too test shields
 - Alignemnt does not matter as much as I would maybe like
+- Class techniques are kinda problematic for desinging as it is difficult to split between spells/martial maneuvers, and lots of redundant abilities.

 ## Progress Tracker